DylanY02/Tkinter---TempConverter/README.md

 A basic temperature converter that convert Celcius to Fahrenheit, and vice versa.

-Coded with Python, on Visual studio Code.
+Coded with Tkinter, on Visual studio Code.